Crowd-Management-Japan/blescan/README.md

 With the backend the installation process is much easier.
 First, install the backend.
 Then, inside the raspberry just run `curl <ip:port>/setup/install_<id> > install.sh` where id is the id of the raspberry used (needed when uploading the data later, just choose a number).
 This will download a script with the full setup and installation.
+After a reboot the software will start automatically in the background.
+Check with `sudo systemctl status blescan.service`.

+Tip:
+If you setup a static IP (for example in `/etc/dhcpcd.conf`) you can use the endpoint `/setup/install_ip` to automatically detect the device id by the last two digits of the IP address.
+Note, that this only works when running the backend in the local network.

 ### Running
 When running the backend, you should not run `blescan/main.py` directly.
 Instead run `./etc/start.sh`.
 It will start a wrapper first, that communicates with the backend, downloads the latest config and then starts blescan based on this config.